-For 23 years I lived in Key West, Florida, and built four computer companies on two continents.
-In '97 I'd had enough, and sold off the businesses, apartment building, office buildings, houses, and almost all of the stuff I'd accumulated.
-By the second week of January '99 I was 48 years old, free and financially liquid.
+For 23 years, I lived in Key West, Florida and built four computer companies on two continents.
+In 1997, I'd had enough, and sold off the businesses, apartment building, office buildings, houses, and almost all of the stuff I'd accumulated.
+By the second week of January 1999, I was 48 years old, free and financially liquid.
 I took a year off and toured the United States, traveling 60,000 miles of highways and byways, first with an Airstream trailer, later with a Bluebird motorcoach.

-I also spent the year overcoming my addiction to cigarettes, something I'd been dependent upon since I was 14 years old.
-Jim December 2000 Jim at 260 lbs.
-December, 2000
+I also spent the year overcoming my addiction to cigarettes, something I'd been dependent on since I was 14 years old.
+Jim December of 2000 was Jim at 260 lbs.

 2) The Wigmore program combines the elements of Raw Living Foods, Internal Cleansing, and Bodily Detoxification.
 Three or more elements rolled into one.

 3) There are hands-on training centers where one can go and experience the program for an extended period of time, and not just try to sort it out from a bunch of books or a weekend seminar.